puppetlabs/education-builds/README.markdown

 Packer build scripts for master, training, student, or learning VMs.
 See versioned release notes at [ReleaseNotes.md](ReleaseNotes.md).

 ## Usage
 Packer scripts are provided in the `templates` directory.
-These depend on vmware fusion and the ovftool post-processor plugin from here: https://github.com/iancmcc/packer-post-processor-ovftool
+These depend on vmware fusion and ovftool

-Installing the post-processors can be a little tricky, if there are errors, go through all of the repos in gocode/src and do a `git pull` to make sure they're all up to date:

-    for d in ~/gocode/src/*/*/*; do cd $d; git pull;done

-The common configuration options have been set up in educationbase.json and vm specific variables are set in VMNAME.json After the base VM is provisioned according to the settings in VMNAME.json, the bootstrap can be applied using educationbuild.json.
+The common configuration options for the training, learning, and master vms have been set up in educationbase.json and vm specific variables are set in VMNAME.json
+After the base VM is provisioned according to the settings in VMNAME.json, the bootstrap can be applied using educationbuild.json.

 First create a base VM without any bootstrap applied:
-- `packer build -var-file=student.json educationbase.json`
+- `packer build -var-file=templates/learning.json templates/educationbase.json`

 To initiate a packer build of the student vm on the base vm:
-- `packer build -var-file=student.json educationbuild.json`
+- `packer build -var-file=templates/learning.json templates/educationbuild.json`

 For the training vm follow the same two steps but with training.json:
+- `packer build -var-file=templates/training.json templates/educationbase.json`
-- `packer build -var-file=training.json educationbase.json`
+- `packer build -var-file=templates/training.json templates/educationbuild.json`

+The Student VM is the only VM running Centos6 so it's build template is all in student.json:
-- `packer build -var-file=training.json educationbuild.json`
+- `packer build templates/student.json`

 ## Vagrant
 There is a Vagrantfile that automates this process and builds on the puppetlabs/centos-7.2-x86_64-nocm base box.